Influencer marketing 2022: 8 tools for in-depth research and many tips

 In addition to that, online reputation management tools are often using social listening technology, so you can employ them for influencer search as well.
 With a powerful influencer research tool, you can find influencers based on keywords related to your niche.
 As a quick point, we wrote a more thorough guide on how to find influencers if you want to check it out!

+There are many services that make influencer marketing easier.
 To give you some impression of what top reputation analysis and influencer marketing tools look like, here's a small list!

 Awario is a social listening tool that helps you monitor and manage your online reputation.
 It also has a dedicated Influencers report that ranks influencers in your niche based on their reach i.e. how many people see their posts.
 So, you can use it as an influencer research tool as well.